A causal framework for evaluating the total effect of strategies aiming to expand screening and to improve outcomes: Discussion

 This work has limitations, and future work is needed.
 First, the Two-Stage TMLE framework obviates the multilevel-mediation-missing data problem by fully stratifying on each cluster in Stage 1.
 This can lead to poor data support when there are small clusters and/or a large adjustment set.
-We are exploring strategies to adaptively pool across clusters within arm in Stage 1.
+We are exploring strategies to adaptively pool across clusters within arm in Stage 1 \cite{balzer_SER_2025}.
+We note, however, that pooling approaches would require homogeneity assumptions that are not needed in our Two-Stage framework.
 Second, to match the motivating example, we focused on a binary outcome.
 However, our methods are equally applicable to other types of outcomes.
 Also to match the motivating example, we studied cluster randomized trials, which randomize groups to the intervention and comparator strategy.
 We plan to extend this work to observational studies where the group-level strategy is delivered in a non-randomized strategy.
 In such a setting, we would need to adjust for cluster-level confounding in Stage 2 of Two-Stage TMLE.
 We also plan to extend this work to individually randomized trials where the health promotion strategy is delivered at the individual-level.
 Two-Stage TMLE, designed for hierarchical data, would not be immediately applicable in such a setting; however, we hypothesize that creating artificial clusters within arm and implementing the Two-Stage procedure (with appropriate weights) should facilitate estimation of the total effect, despite the mediation-missing data problem.
+Finally, in this paper as well as previous work with Counterfactual Strata Effects \cite{balzer_evaluation_2017,balzer_far_2020, balzer_two-stage_2023, nugent_blurring_2023, gupta_mechanism_2024,petersen_causal_2024}, we have estimated the numerator and denominator separately prior to taking their ratio.
+The denominator defines being in the focus population of interest and is always bigger than the numerator.
+Therefore, the ratio is guaranteed to be bounded between 0 and 1.
+Using an efficient estimator for both the numerator and denominator implies via the Delta Method that the ratio estimator is asymptotically linear with influence function equal to the canonical gradient of the ratio parameter and, thus, achieves the semi-parametric efficiency bound \cite{vanderVaart1998,Tsiatis2006}.
+Nonetheless, it is of interest to develop a TMLE directly targeting the ratio.
 Future work is warranted.